 Please read "Who Can Apply" first and make sure that you meet our criteria before emailing in your application.
-Most importantly it must be for a specific project that benefits the residents of Hertfordshire, Bedfordshire or Cambridgeshire.
-(We are no longer supporting projects in Buckinghamshire.)
-Applications outside of this catchment area will automatically be rejected.
+Most importantly it must be for a specific project that benefits the residents one or all of these areas: Hertfordshire, Bedfordshire, Cambridgeshire and Greater Manchester that you are applying from a charity.

 We do not have an application form.